 "Extraordinary and spectacular...a story that connect powerfully and poignantly

 with most of us." -- David Lawrence, Jr., international child advocate and former publisher of The Miami Herald

 compelling, acutely honest and profoundly moving, without being whiny or cruel.
 That's rare." -- Joe McGinniss, author,

-The Selling of the President and others.
+The Selling of the President 1968 and ten other books.